mucahitkls/tech_notes/Object_Oriented_Programming/Abstraction in Object-Oriented Programming (OOP).md

 Abstraction in Object-Oriented Programming is a fundamental concept that focuses on hiding the complex reality while exposing only the necessary parts.
 It's about making complex systems simple by representing them with abstract entities.

+See [[Cloud Computing Abstractions]] article for another abstraction approach.

 ## Understanding Abstraction in OOP

 ### Definition: